chris-sul/bh-slides2018/README.md

-# bh-slides2018
+# Black Hack Slides 2018-2019
-All the slides for Black Hack for 2018-2019
+These are all the slides for the workshops for this year.